Illinois

 CRD Effect on Employer Liability: 730 Ill.
 Comp.
 Stat.
 Ann.
 5/5-5.5-15(f): “An employer is not civilly or criminally liable for an act or omission by an employee who has been issued a certificate of relief from disabilities, except for a willful or wanton act by the employer in hiring the employee who has been issued a certificate of relief from disabilities.”

-Reporting Obligation: The Department of Professional Regulation is required to report to the General Assembly each year the number of people with criminal records who applied for licenses, both with certificate of relief from disabilities and without, and the numbers of licenses granted and rejected.
+Reporting Obligation: The Department of Professional Regulation is required to report to the General Assembly each year the number of people with criminal records who applied for licenses, both with certificates of relief from disabilities and without, and the numbers of licenses granted and rejected.
 730 Ill.
 Comp.
 Stat.
 Ann.
 5/5-5.5-50.
-In lifting occupational bars, the law gives those with felony convictions access to licenses in fields which current legislation presumes denial of licensure, including those related to animal welfare, athletic training, cosmetology, boxing, interior design, land surveying, marriage and family therapy, professional counseling, real estate, and roofing.
-“Certificate is not to be deemed a pardon.”
+In lifting occupational bars, the law gives those with felony convictions access to licenses in fields which current legislation presumes denial of licensure, including those related to animal welfare, athletic training, cosmetology, boxing, interior design, land surveying, marriage and family therapy, professional counseling, real estate, and roofing. “[N]o certificate issued under this Article shall be deemed or construed to be a pardon.”
 5/5-5.5-45.

 Certificate of Good Conduct (CGC)